Whiteknight/Acquaintance/docs/index.md

 ## Scatter/Gather

-Scatter/Gather is very similar to Request/Response except the channel may have many listeners or *participants*, which may return several responses.
-These responses are all returned together.
+Scatter/Gather is conceptually similar to Request/Response except the channel may have many listeners or *participants*.
+Each participant may return zero or many responses.
+Internally and in terms of API the two are significantly different, however.
+Because scatter/gather requests must wait on an unknown number of participants providing an unknown number of responses, waiting and timeouts can become an issue.
+For best performance, when you do scatter/gather make sure you know how many responses you'd like to receive and how long are you willing to wait to get them.

     // Setup a Participant
     messageBus.Participate<MyRequest, MyResponse>(p => p